te-565/titanic-mlflow/README.md

 # titanic-mlflow-skl

-This repository serves as a prototype for Saint Gobain UK's AI and Machine Learning projects implemented in Python using Scikit-Learn and MLFlow.
+This repository serves as a prototype for Saint Gobain UK's AI and Machine Learning projects implemented in Python using Scikit-Learn and MLFlow using the [Kaggle Titanic challenge](https://www.kaggle.com/c/titanic).

 The focus isn't the model, but the framework, standards and tools used to structure the project and deploy the model.
 These are as follows: